hmrc/binding-tariff-classification/README.md

 ### Testing

 Run `./run_all_tests.sh`.
-This also runs Scalastyle and does coverage testing.
+This also performs coverage testing if all tests pass.

 ### License